 You don"t need to outlay a lot of cash to spruce your bathrooms.
 You can do it relatively cheaply and quickly.
 In fact, most rooms don"t need a lot of work to feel brand new again.

 Start with a good clean (and don"t forget the light bulbs) and then consider any of these options for a super fast fix.

-Organize the cabinets – The more you can pull off the counters, the cleaner and newer that everything will feel.
-Clear out all the drawers and don’t hesitate to throw items away.
-(While you’re at it, this isn’t a bad time to check your first aid kit.)
+The more you can pull off the counters, the cleaner and newer that everything will feel.
+Clear out all the drawers and don"t hesitate to throw items away.
+(While you"re at it, this isn"t a bad time to check your first aid kit.)
 Make room for the clutter on the counters and your bathroom will sparkle.

-Just a few towels – Hand towels are always visible in bathrooms, so you may as well have nice ones.
-Towels are one of those things homeowners tend to forget until there’s a new coat of paint on the wall, but picking up a few new ones might transform your space.
+Hand towels are always visible in bathrooms, so you may as well have nice ones.
+Towels are one of those things homeowners tend to forget until there"s a new coat of paint on the wall, but picking up a few new ones might transform your space.

-Update the accents – A new light switch cover that matches the fitting itself will unify the space – and it will hardly break the budget.
+A new light switch cover that matches the fitting itself will unify the space and it hardly break the budget.
 Or, get a new set of soap dispensers that match your mirror.
 The little things can make a difference in small spaces.

 You can add personal touches to your bathroom without cluttering the counter space with a small accent rail.
-Bring in a few new pictures to hang – or sit – on the rail.
+Bring in a few new pictures to hang or sit on the rail.
 Or, use it to display seasonal or holiday décor.

-A new shower curtain – There’s nothing better than a fresh shower curtain.
+There"s nothing better than a fresh shower curtain.
 And, if you have a small room where the shower takes up most of the space, a new curtain will completely transform everything.
-Don’t just buy anything you stumble on; for smaller bathrooms, a quality shower curtain is worth the splurge.
+Don"t just buy anything you stumble on; for smaller bathrooms, a quality shower curtain is worth the splurge.

 sh easily and cheaply.